huggingface/diffusers/docs/source/en/using-diffusers/diffedit.md

 [[open-in-colab]]

 Image editing typically requires providing a mask of the area to be edited.
-DiffEdit is able to automatically generate the mask for you based on a text query, making it easier overall to create a mask without image editing software.
+DiffEdit automatically generates the mask for you based on a text query, making it easier overall to create a mask without image editing software.
 The DiffEdit algorithm works in three steps:

 1. the diffusion model denoises an image conditioned on some query text and reference text which produces different noise estimates for different areas of the image; the difference is used to infer a mask to identify which area of the image needs to be changed to match the query text
 2. the input image is encoded into latent space with DDIM
-3. the latents are decoded with the diffusion model conditioned on the text query, using the mask as a guide such that pixels outside the mask remain the same as the input image
+3. the latents are decoded with the diffusion model conditioned on the text query, using the mask as a guide such that pixels outside the mask remain the same as in the input image

 This guide will show you how to use DiffEdit to edit images without manually creating a mask.